-Only you will have the answers, but individual therapy, and couple’s therapy if you choose to stay, will help with the healing process.
+Only you will have the answers, but if you choose to stay, individual therapy and couple’s therapy will help with the healing process.

 4. Make an appointment to go over the details about what happened

 The betrayed gets to ask for whatever information he/she needs to ask.

 He/she also gets to share his/her feelings of hurt and pain and have the opportunity to be validated.

 5. Betrayer makes amends

 They must also resolve (sometimes silently) to do something that will help the other spouse feel loved and appreciated.

-This will likely need to happen over time, more than once, most likely, and will require effort.
+This will likely need to happen over time, more than once, and will require effort.

 6. Give it time

-If you choose to leave, give yourself the time to heal and learn about how to be yourself without this person before moving on to something new.
+If you choose to leave, give yourself the time to heal and learn how to be yourself without this person before moving on to something new.

-If you choose to stay together, both partners need to bring life and energy back into the marriage through love infusions.
+If you stay together, both partners must bring life and energy back into the marriage through love infusions.